-When a person is referred for an assessment at one of our autism services, a multi-disciplinary team provides a detailed appraisal of their autism profile, behaviour and support needs.
-Some people with autism may also have additional sensory / motor co-ordination, organisational and developmental issues and although individuals can differ greatly, they share a common number of underlying challenges including:
+When a person is referred for an assessment at one of our autism services, our therapeutic team provides a detailed appraisal of their autism profile, behaviour and support needs.
+Some people with autism may also have additional sensory / motor co-ordination, organisational and developmental issues.

 Life skills and promoting independence

-Our Autism services place a high value on promoting life skills and independence among its service users.
-Residents are encouraged to take an active part in organising events and activities.
+Our autism services place a high value on promoting life skills and independence among its service users who are encouraged to take an active part in organising events and activities.

 Service users receive tailored support to meet their individual needs, enabling them to become actively involved in community life and educational activities.
-For those service users who wish to live more independently, we provide a range of specialist community-based housing projects for supported living.
+For those service users who wish to live more independently, we provide a range of specialist community-based housing.

-Our Autism services are committed to providing an environment which encourages personal development, confidence and independence to people with autistic spectrum disorders and learning disabilities, while our person centred approach puts the individual at the heart of everything that we do.
+We are committed to providing an environment which encourages personal development, confidence and independence.
+Our person-centred approach puts the individual at the heart of everything that we do.

 We make sure that any feedback is listened to and responded to.
 We also regularly review and monitor our service to ensure effectiveness and quality.